JulianStandring/vagrant-automation/ansible/README.md

 Beyond the install docs from ansible here are a few things that I found useful to know while setting this up and wrote down as notes.
 [tip: Always read the error messages and hopefully some searches for them will provide workarounds or solutions]

+### Getting decent output
 Have you tried using verbose mode?
 If you check the provisioning block in the `Vagrantfile` there's an `ansible.verbose = "v"` line commented out.
 Try uncommenting it and hopefully it'll help you with more detail into what's happening.

+Try running parts separately as this might return more output.
+Use verbose switches where possible and also check error logs if applicable.
+Walk through each step and try running it by itself until you get to the bit that breaks.

 If you're running ansible manually you can add `-v` switches to get verbose output.

-### I can't run ansible because ssh hosts can't be added to the approved list?!?!
+### I can't run ansible because ssh hosts can't be added to the approved list ?!?!
 Are you in the correct folder?
 Try setting the following to false, `ANSIBLE_HOST_KEY_CHECKING`, e.g. `ANSIBLE_HOST_KEY_CHECKING=false ansible-playbook ... ...`.
 Alternatively this is set in `ansible/ansible.cfg` but only used if running the command from that working directory.

-### How do I create an inventory file when using vagrant?!?!
+### How do I create an inventory file when using vagrant ?!?!
 When you run `vagrant provision` an inventory is generated that you can reference.
 It is: `.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory`.
-Use the `-i` flag to reference it, e.g. `ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory playbook.yml -b`.
+Use the `-i` flag to reference it as an inventory file, e.g. `ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory playbook.yml -b`.